A generous dash of cinnamon on your oatmeal.

 Who doesn’t love cinnamon?

 Put it on some whole-grain pancakes, in your coffee or (my favorite) sprinkled on some oatmeal.

-There’s so many tasty ways we can use cinnamon.
+There are so many tasty ways we can use cinnamon.

 Once seen as a rare and valuable commodity, it can now be found cheap and readily available in most parts of the world.